Zi0MIX/T6-GAUNTLET-MOD/README.md

 22. All perks are offline.
 23. Only kill with unpacked STG44.
 24. Move of get hurt.
-25. Survive with randomized loadout
+25. Survive with randomized loadout.
-26. only use the m14
+26. Only kill with m14.
-27. only kill zombies indoors
+27. Only kill zombies indoors.
 28. don't get any drops
 29. only kill zombies in mud
 30.

 # Notes
 - Shield excluded from melee only, as it allows for staff abuse
-- Drone crashes the game on round 2
+- Drone crashes the game on round 2?
-- 25 check if it can be done without replacefunc (it's required to get rid of max weapon monitor)
+- Workbench in air tunnel is considered outside :(